 It doesn’t require effort from you and seeing the savings build up is a cool way to build momentum.

 But you should also use a budget so you can have a plan for your money as well.
 I teach you how to create a budget here.
 If you want a step-by-step guide to my budgeting method with templates and how a budget changed the way I manage money, go here.

 Want to sign up for the app?
-You can do so for free here.
+You can do so here.

 — This post or page may contain affiliate links.
 Don’t worry, though.
 I only promote products that I’ve used or truly believe in.

 Grab the productivity list